hubtype/botonic/packages/botonic-plugin-nlu/README.md

 ### Define Intents

 1. Under the `nlu` folder, create a folder called `utterances`, which will contain your multilingual intents.
-2. For every language you want to support, create a folder under `src/nlu/utterances` with its language code (it must be [ISO 639-1](https://iso639-3.sil.org/code_tables/639/data)).
-Ex: `en` for English.
+2. For every language you want to support, create a folder under `/src/nlu/utterances` with its language code (it must be [ISO 639-1](https://iso639-3.sil.org/code_tables/639/data)).
+Ex: Training for English (`en`), will result in the following path: `/src/nlu/utterances/en/`.
 3. Add a text file for each intent you want to create by naming them `IntentName.txt`.
 4. Fill them with possible ways to express each intent. **Every sentence must be on a different line of the file.**
    See [Natural Language Understanding section](https://botonic.io/docs/concepts/nlu) for more information.

 ### Train the Bot

-Now it's time to order Botonic NLU to deal with all the examples we have added so far.
-To do this, you have to type the following command:
+Now it's time to order Botonic NLU to train each intent with the provided sentences:

 ```bash
 botonic train